Bob Galvin: Other initiatives

 In 2005, Galvin created the Galvin Electricity Initiative, a nonprofit organization dedicated to transforming the electrical grid so that it meets with Six Sigma standards of quality.

-Along with his two sons Christopher and Michael, Galvin recently started a real estate investment firm, Harrison Street Real Estate Capital, named for the street where his father and uncle started Motorola (originally named "Galvin Manufacturing").
+Along with his two sons Christopher and Michael, Galvin started a real estate investment firm, Harrison Street Real Estate Capital, named for the street where his father and uncle started Motorola (originally named "Galvin Manufacturing").

 Awards

 Galvin was a longtime supporter of Illinois Institute of Technology and became a trustee in 1953.
-He served as chairman from 1979 to 1990 and sat on three steering bodies on the future of IIT, in 1975, 1985, and as chairman in 1993.
-At the time of his death, he served as a University Regent.
+He was chairman from 1979 to 1990 and sat on three steering bodies on the future of IIT, in 1975, 1985, and as chairman in 1993.
+At the time of his death, he was a University Regent.
 In 1990, IIT presented Galvin with an honorary Doctor of Humane Letters degree, and in 1996, he received the university's Henry Heald Award.
 IIT dedicated the Paul V. Galvin Library in 1985 to recognize the Galvin family's commitment to the institution.

 In 1985, Galvin received the Golden Plate Award of the American Academy of Achievement.
 In 1991, Galvin was inducted into Junior Achievement's U.S. Business Hall of Fame.
 In 1993, he received the Bower Award in Business Leadership.
 In 2000 he was awarded the IEEE Founder's Medal for "For his distinguished leadership in promoting quality, technological excellence and' cooperation between government and the private sector, and expanding the applications of electronics and communications technology globally."
 In 2005, he was awarded the Vannevar Bush Award for "his visionary leadership to enhance U.S. innovation, competitiveness, and excellence at the interface of science and technology with the Nation's industrial enterprise.
 In the counsels of government, industry, and academe, he unselfishly gave the Nation the benefit of his knowledge, experience, and creative wisdom while leading his company in its great contribution to the computing and telecommunications transformation of society."

 In 1995, he received the Chicago History Museum "Making History Award" for Distinction in Civic Leadership.
+Galvin was inducted into the Wireless Hall of Fame, in 2000, for his role in the cellular industry.